stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 Note there are separate fields for the number of viewports and scissors but they __must__ be the same value.

-We also add a convenience factory method on the parent pipeline builder that configures a single viewport and scissor with the same rectangle (the most common case).

 ---

 ## Shaders